Facets of God Displayed in the Hebrew Aleph-Bet: Ayin, Pey, and Tsaddiq

-"Ayin" (ע) is a picture of an eye as well as the Hebrew word for eye, and shows us that He is a God who sees and notices us as well as all the happenings of the universe.
+"Ayin" (ע) is a picture of an eye as well as the Hebrew word for "eye."
+"Ayin" shows us that He is a God who sees and notices us, as well as all the happenings of the universe.

-The Bible tells us that His seeing goes further than simple observation but a searching desire to be active on behalf of those who love Him.
+The Bible tells us that God's seeing goes further than simple observation, but a searching desire to be active on behalf of those who love Him.

 Not only does He see us, but He wants to show us His great strength in our situations and circumstances.